grofit/knockout.merge/readme.md

 any of the underlying objects functions.
 It works fine with nested objects and complex arrays, just make sure that the names of the json keys match the binding names.

+This can be used in nodejs by using `npm install knockout.mapping.merge`, then just require it after knockout and it will extend the object internally.

 ## Example

 A simple example of merging some Json data into an existing model: